tigoe/websocket-examples/readme.md

 node server.js
 ````

-The two servers `ExpressWsServer` and `WsServerWithExpress` are both HTTP servers that also support webSockets.
-When you're running them, open a browser and enter `http://localhost:8080/` in the address bar.
+The  server `ExpressWsServer` is an HTTP server that also support webSockets.
+When you're running it, open a browser and enter `http://localhost:8080/` in the address bar.
 The server script will serve you the `index.html` page in the `public` folder, which is a browser-based client of the server.
 You can also load the [jsClient](jsClient) example by opening the `index.html` page from that example in a browser.
 It will connect to the server running on your terminal window as well.

 To stop any node.js script, type control-C in the terminal window.